Common Sense: Thomas Paine and American Independence

 Post Assessment:

-The will be distributed and the questions answered by the students.
+The questions will be answered by the students.